Through the Caregivers Eyes

 One of our clients was looking out the window and watching the snow.
 He spoke of the fun playing in the snow as a child.
 Our caregiver came in the next day with two buckets of snow and two pairs of gloves.
-The two of them proceeded to make a snow man, a snow woman and a snow cat.
-They put it in the freezer for our client to look at and smile for the rest of the winter!
+The two of them proceeded to make a snowman, snowwoman, and snow cat.
+They put it in the freezer for our client to look at and smile for the rest of the winter.

 We had a client who used to be able to stand and cook.
-She was one of those excellent cooks who the whole family spoke of her cooking.
-She could no longer do this task.
-Our caregiver got her recipes and they cooked together.
-The caregiver chopped and pan fried, the client put the spices in and tasted it and let her know what it still needed.
+She was one of those excellent cooks whose cooking was the talk of the town.
+As she aged, cooking became more difficult, and eventually she could not longer cook.
+Our caregiver got her recipes, and they cooked together.
+The caregiver chopped and pan fried, the client put the spices in, tasted, and let her know what it still needed.
 They invited the family to dinner the way it used to be.
-How happy the client was!
-Just like the old days.
+How happy the client was.
+It was just like the old days.

-Our client loved knitting; we matched her with a caregiver who wanted to learn to knit.
-The two of them had such fun learning and comparing their projects.
+Our client loved knitting.
+We matched her with a caregiver who wanted to learn to knit.
+The two of them had so much fun learning and comparing their projects.

-Our client, a darling Italian man in his 90’s kept saying he had nothing left to live for.
+Another client, a darling Italian man in his 90’s, kept saying he had nothing left to live for.
 We had an Italian woman, was also in her 90’s, who was saying the same thing.
 We asked both families if we could bring them together for coffee since they had so much in common.
 Both families agreed.
 We approached each, stating that the other was very sad and could use a friend.
 They both agreed to meet once only to help the other.
 The Italian man insisted on going to the Italian bakery and brought her some pastries.
-They sat, drank coffee and spoke Italian together.
-They each had something to live for, to help the other.
+They sat, drank coffee, and spoke Italian together.
+They each had something to live for; to help the other.
 They had a nice relationship, calling on the phone and visiting each other.

-October 31, 2011 is now a distant memory, but on that day many people were suddenly “hit” with a severe snow storm which caused widespread loss of power and the need for natural disaster assistance in New Jersey.
+October 31, 2011 is now a distant memory, but on that day many people were suddenly “hit” with a severe snowstorm that caused widespread loss of power and the need for natural disaster assistance in New Jersey.
 Heartfelt Home Care took care of our clients most vulnerable to the power outages.
 Staff brought water, blankets, food, special “flashlights” attached to a headband, and assisted with evacuation plans where needed.

 Part of the Heartfelt Home Care service is to assist with many emergency response needs of our clients.
 However, many family caregivers are surprised to learn that they can place the name and emergency phone number for Heartfelt Home Care on the Lifeline list of emergency contacts when needed.
 This is a real benefit when family members live long distances from the older adults.
 We can be a first responder and keep family well informed.

 We remember a client with Alzheimer’s who lived once long ago in Mountain Lakes and loved that time of his life.
 Our caregiver took him once a week for a picnic lunch at a lake in Mountain Lakes.
 This made him so happy.
-To sit by the lake and eat, or watch the children at play made his day.
+He was again able to sit by the lake and eat, or watch the children at play made his day.

-We took four of our female clients who were feeling kind of lonely to lunch.
+We took four of our female clients who were feeling lonely to lunch.
 They said only a person from their age group would understand what it was like when the boys came back from war.
-What an amazing time it was!
-Well, they enjoyed chatting and comparing their stories.
+They enjoyed chatting and comparing their stories.
 They also made some new friends and kept their relationships going by phone.